orb-community/orb-website/docs/docs.md

 2. Fill in an *Agent Name* and click **Next**.
 ![](./img/agent_name.png)

 3. Optionally, fill in *Key* and *Value* tags, then click the **+** on the right side of the menu.
-These tags represent the way you will assign the agent to an Agent Group.
+These tags represent the way you will assign the agent to an agent group.
 Reasonable tags might be "location", "region", "pop", "type", etc.
 ![](./img/new_agent_tag_add.png)

 4. You should see an icon with your key and value tags appear above the *Key* and *Value* textboxes.
 Click **Next**.
 ![](./img/new_agent_tag.png)

-5. Click **Save** to confirm your Agent’s name and tags.
+5. Click **Save** to confirm your agent’s name and tags.
 ![](./img/new_agent_tag_save.png)

-6. Your Agent credentials should appear.
+6. Your agent credentials should appear.
 Copy the *Provisioning Command*.
-This command contains all the information you need to run the Docker container with the given credentials you now have for the agent you just created.
+This command contains all the information you need to run the Docker container with the given credentials you now have for the agent.
 ![](./img/provisioning_command.png)

 7. Paste the *Provisioning Command* into your terminal (optionally edit "mock" to be real) and run the command.
 See [Running Orb Agent](/docs/#running-orb-agent) for more details.

 8. Close out of the *Agent Credentials* menu.
 Refresh the *Agents List* in UI.
-The Agent you just created should display an *Online* status.
+The agent you just created should display an *Online* status.
 ![](./img/agent_online.png)

 9. Optionally, click the agent's name to view the *Agent View* screen.
 This screen will contain more information as you add the agent to an agent group and add corresponding policies and datasets.